lhervier/KSP-SteamInputPlugin/README.md

 3. Verify that the plugin is properly installed in the GameData folder
 4. Check that your controller is properly connected and recognized by Steam.
 5. Check the KSP.log file for any error messages related to the plugin.
 Plugins logs are prefixed with the "[SteamInput]" string.
 You can change the logging level ingame.

+Issues specific to the XBox Elite Controller :

+1. Check that you have installed the XBox enhanced feature support :
+  - Go to Steam Parameters, in the "Controllers" section
+  - Click on the "install" button next to "XBox enhanced feature support"
+1. Check that your controller firmware is up to date
+2. Check that no profile is selected on the controller (the LED below the XBox button must be OFF !)

 ## Known issue